aradhikachawla/FleetManagement/README.md

 11) Flow on Fleet Buses  can be used any time to run the batch file to kick off the maintenance records for 5000 miles service for 60 seater buses

-Question 1 - ER Diagram (included in Presentation)

-Question 2 - Apex Trigger
+Apex Trigger
 1) CalculateResaleValue
 2) CalculateResaleValueHelper
 3) CalculateResaleValueTest

-Question 3 -App ‘Fleet Management Systems’
+App ‘Fleet Management Systems’
 1)Lightning Page - Fleet Buses
 2) LWC - busBeerList, BusBeerTile, busFullDetail, busDetail, busResaleTile
 3) Apex Class -LWCController

-Question 4 - Batch File / Schedulable file
+Batch File / Schedulable file
 1) BatchClassForMaintananceNew
 2) BatchMainClassNew
 3) MaintenanceSchedulableClass
-4)MaintenanceSchedulableClassTest
+4) MaintenanceSchedulableClassTest
-5)Flow - Schedule flow for nightly job
+5) Flow - Schedule flow for nightly job
 6) Flow - 60 seater Bus maintenance

 Note : Data Creation flow has been created for Bus and Garage and added - Flow - Create the Data.